boyank/yoc/README.md

 _Enter ticker or tickers, separated by comma:_ googl,yhoo

+It will try to use lxml parser (recommended) for the BeautifulSoup object if present.
+If lxml is not installed, it will use the default html.parser instead.

 Downloaded data are stored as a csv file, one file for each ticker.
 If file already exists, it will append the new data.